Dropshipping vs ecommerce: a detailed comparison

 For all its glory, ecommerce is not without its flaws.
 There are undoubtedly more benefits than negatives, but here are some things to be mindful of.

-Business growth is always a good thing, but with an ecommerce business, you still need a premises to operate from.
-Eventually, you’ll graduate from your dining room to a small office, and from there to a warehouse.
-If you do your business right, you’ll be able to continue growing.
+With a traditional ecommerce fulfilment process, you need premises to operate from as it involves maintaining physical inventory.
+Eventually, you’ll graduate from your dining room to a small office and from there, to a warehouse.

-The downside is that as you continue to grow and need more stock, you’ll need more staff.
-The more staff you need, the bigger the property you need, and the bigger the property you operate from is, the more expensive it’ll be.
+The downside is that the bigger the property you operate from, the more expensive it’ll be.
 If you’re not prepared, this could catch you off guard.

 Benefits of dropshipping

-Dropshipping shares the same benefits of ecommerce, and then some, but because it’s a different business model, it does have its own advantages.
+The dropshipping model shares the same benefits as ecommerce and then some, but because it’s a different business model, it does have its own advantages.

 No premises required